Sokol Krasnoyarsk

-Sokol Krasnoyarsk is an ice hockey team in Krasnoyarsk, Russia.
+Sokol Krasnoyarsk is an ice hockey team from Krasnoyarsk, Russia.
 They play in the VHL, the second level of Russian ice hockey.
 The club was founded in 1977.

 In 2012, Sokol signed Krasnoyarsk native NHL star Alexander Semin for the time of the NHL lockout.
 Semin decided to play for free as Sokol is his hometown team and the club he began his career with.
 However, after just four games with Sokol, Semin signed with Torpedo Nizhny Novgorod of the top-level Kontinental Hockey League.

+Rivalries

+Sokol's games against the regional rival HC Norilsk have been called "the Frosty Derby" ("Морозное дерби").